 UC Berkeley's AUTOLAB, directed by Professor Ken Goldberg (*), is a center for research in robotics and automation, with 15+ students pursuing projects in Cloud Robotics, Deep Reinforcement Learning, Learning from Demonstrations, Computer Assisted Surgery, Automated Manufacturing, and New Media Artforms.

 - Cloud RoboticsWhat if robots and automation systems had unlimited computation and memory and could share data and code?
 This is becoming practical with Wireless networking and data centers.
 Working with Google, Siemens, Cloudminds, and Cisco, we are developing new Cloud Robotics algorithms and platforms such as the Dexterity Network.

-- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for surgical training, planning, and analysis, including fast FEM models of medical intervention in soft tissues, new methods for dose planning, brachytherapy, new image registration techniques, and new planning algorithms for steering flexible needles.
+- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for automating surgical subtasks such as suturing and debridement using the da Vinci surgical robot.
+We are also developing models of soft tissues and new methods for dose planning, brachytherapy, and planning algorithms for steering flexible needles.

-- Automated Manufacturing To produce the high quality, rapidly evolving products of the future, we're establishing a science base for automated assembly by analyzing its basic components.
-We develop efficient geometric algorithms for feeding, fixturing, and grasping industrial parts.
+- Automated Manufacturing To produce the high quality, rapidly evolving products of the future, we're establishing a science base for automated order packing and assembly by analyzing its basic components.
+We develop efficient geometric algorithms for feeding, fixturing, and grasping 3D objects.